-Shortly after taking power in January 1933, Nazi authorities began to remake German universities.
-As part of an effort to eliminate "undesirable faculty" and bring German campuses in line with Nazi ideology, the regime passed the "Law for Restoration of the Professional Civil Service" in April of 1933.
+Shortly after taking power in January 1933, Nazi authorities began to reshape German universities.
+As part of a widespread effort to eliminate "undesirable faculty" and bring German campuses in line with Nazi ideology, the regime passed the "Law for Restoration of the Professional Civil Service" in April of 1933.
 The law ordered the removal of civil servants of "non-Aryan descent"1 as well as "those whose former political activity" was suspicious in the eyes of the government.2 Although there were occasional acts of protest in support of individual scholars, resistance from peers, students, or members of the wider public was largely absent.
-The law had an immediate impact: by 1938, between 2,000 and 3,000 academics had been purged from universities in Germany and Austria.3
+The law had an immediate impact: by 1938, between 2,000 and 3,000 scholars had been purged from universities in Germany and Austria.3

-Mittwoch's exemption was, however, only temporary.
+But Mittwoch's exemption was only temporary.
 In December 1935, as indicated in this letter signed by Adolf Hitler and Hermann Göring, he was finally dismissed from his position.
 The letter features ornate script and the imprint of an official Reich seal—unusual for this kind of letter.
 Also, unlike the majority of Jewish faculty who were dismissed without financial support, Mittwoch was granted a pension and status as professor emeritus.

 Following the pogroms of Kristallnacht in November 1938, Mittwoch fled Germany.
 He died in London in 1942.